 If you would like to discuss further our position on this bill, please contact David Horowitz at 212-587-4025 #11 or at horowitz@mediacoalition.org.
+We are happy to work with this Committee to rework Sections 8 and 11.61.128.

-Again, we ask you to please protect the First Amendment rights of all the people of Alaska and reconsider the existing law and S.B.
+Again, we ask you to please protect the First Amendment rights of all the people of Alaska and reconsider the existing law and Sections 8 and 9 of S.B.
 222.